Eat UP’s aim are to eliminate food waste, relieve food poverty and in doing so help save our environment.

 The Benefits of What We Do

-We collect donations from 4 retailers: Tesco, Marks and Spencer, Lidl and Sainsbury’s and a number of local outlets.
-This provides more food and a greater variety of food available to hungry families.
+We collect donations from five retailers: Tesco, Marks and Spencer, Lidl, Aldi and Sainsbury’s and a number of local outlets.
+This provides more food and a greater variety of food available to people in our community.

-A single organisation collecting makes it much simpler for retailers to organise and donate their surplus food, reduce their waste collection costs and offset greenhouse gases.
+Eat Up collecting food makes it much simpler for retailers to organise and donate their surplus food.Helping also to reduce their food waste collection costs and offset greenhouse gases.
 We save the stores money and help them achieve their food waste and environmental impact targets.

 We deliver the food to different community organisations (listed below) who provide food directly to those in need, many of which are (as identified in the Scottish Index of Multiple Deprivation) in the most deprived areas in Scotland.
 We deliver to soup kitchens, family support groups, community resource centres, food banks and could help many more.